 Our Manpower MyPath program is designed to deliver targeted upskilling at speed and scale to our Manpower associates in order to accelerate their employability at higher wage levels, while also growing the pool of in-demand talent for our clients.
 Through this program, Manpower recruiters provide personalized and data-driven guidance, development, training, and access to jobs especially in growth sectors including advanced manufacturing, information technology, supply chain and customer service.
-MyPath has impacted over 240,000 lives through 2023, and MyPath associates now represent 36% of our associate talent pool, across nearly 13,000 clients and 12 markets.
+MyPath has impacted over 270,000 lives through 2024, and MyPath associates now represent 30% of our associate talent pool in MyPath certified countries, across over 14,000 clients and 12 markets.

 We are also targeting the creation of IT talent through our Experis Academy.
-This accelerated development program features custom-designed curricula to upskill people into specialized roles that can meet the demand for cloud, infrastructure, business transformation and digital workforces skills.
+This accelerated development program features custom-designed curricula to upskill people into specialized roles that can meet the demand for cloud, infrastructure, business transformation and digital workforce skills.
 Paired with coaching and soft skills training, upon completion most Academy graduates receive a permanent job offer from our clients.
-Through the end of 2023, we have graduated more than 1,900 developers while also bridging the skills gaps for more than 170 tech companies across 17 countries.
+Through the end of 2024, we have trained more than 4,500 developers while also bridging the skills gaps for more than 170 tech companies across approximately 20 countries.

-We Are Focused on Championing DEIB (Diversity, Equity, Inclusion, Belonging), Strengthening Our Culture and Developing Our People.
+We Are Focused on Strengthening Our Culture and Developing Our People.